Doncic’s triple-double lifts Mavs past Pistons in Mexico

 It was the 29th game in Mexico since 1992, the most of any country other than the U.S. or Canada in that span and came on a night where the NBA announced that Capitanes – a Mexico City-based team in that country’s top pro league – will be joining the G League starting next season.

-Doncic addressed the crowd pregame in flawless Spanish, before turning the microphone over to Griffin.
-“Hola,” was the extent of Griffin’s Spanish offering, as a very amused Doncic looked on standing a few feet away.
+Doncic addressed the Mexico City crowd pregame – to their delight – in flawless Spanish, before turning the microphone over to Griffin.
+“Hola, Mexico,” was the extent of Griffin’s Spanish offering, as he grinned and a very amused Doncic looked on standing a few feet away.

 Doncic, meanwhile, went on to post his second 40-point triple-double of the season.
 He’s the first player in NBA history to have multiple 40-point triple-doubles before turning 21; he doesn’t celebrate that birthday until Feb.
 28.